-If you are the only one currently caring for your elderly parents, then you will likely do most of the talking during the meeting.
+If you are the only one currently caring for your older parent, then you will likely do most of the talking during the family meeting.
 If it’s you and another sibling who are dividing their care between yourselves, you can split the speaking duties.

 Prepare to get some pushback as you begin talking about your parents’ need for care.
 Younger siblings might refuse to accept that their parents have gotten older.
 Other siblings who don’t see your parents as often might not believe that their situation has gotten so severe.

 This is where it helps to have paperwork to back up your request: if you can share hospitalization records, medical care reports, and stories from neighbors, a close friend or other family, you’ll want to do so now.